74opt/F7/README.md

 # F7 README

-This will guide you with running the game if the .exe doesn't work.
+This will guide you with running the game.

 ## Systems